Advancing Your Agricultural Experience

 The Academic Calendar will show the Priority Registration schedule and other registration deadlines registration will begin around week 7 of every term for the following term.
 Summer registration usually begins mid-April.

-To find a student's exact registration time and check for any registrations holds, log in to Online Services, select "Registration", and then select "Check Your Registration Status."
+To find a student's exact registration time and check for any registrations holds, log in to MyOregonState, select "Registration", and then select "Check Your Registration Status."
 Tutorials: Adding a Course;Dropping a Course

 MyDegrees has a planner tab.

-Your advisor will untilize this during advising appointments and save course ideas and PIN numbers here.
+Your advisor will utilize this during advising appointments and save course ideas and PIN numbers here.

-As a student, you can use the planner funciton to save course ideas, as well.
+As a student, you can use the planner function to save course ideas, as well.

 Agricultural Sciences follows the University's grading policy, a D- is passing.
 According to AR 20 If a student fails a class they can retake the course and the second grade is the one that counts towards their GPA only if they retake it at OSU.

 Students on academic warning or probation should contact their faculty advisor to discuss options for improving their success here at OSU.
-First year students on warning or probabtion should contact Melanie Jones to discuss hold removal.
-In addition, students should read the regulations on Academic Standing and refer to the Registrar's Guide to Resources.
+Students should read the regulations on Academic Standing and refer to the Academic Success Center’s student resource page.
 Students on academic suspension should read the regulations on Academic Suspension and the guidelines for reinstatement.
 It is best to discuss reinstatement options with your advisor.